Coronavirus: How new virus became a global epidemic

 Canada also reports its first case of the virus, with the US identifying three more cases the following day on January 26.

-FIFTH AUS CASE CONFIRMED, January 27
+FIFTH AUSTRALIAN CASE CONFIRMED, January 27

 Another person tests positive to the virus in NSW, bringing the total number of confirmed cases in Australia to five.